Keeping Tips Anonymous

 - If you chose to deal directly with law enforcement regarding the case you called Crime Stoppers about, you are no longer a part of the Crime Stoppers program and will not be eligible for awards (because you are no longer anonymous).

-The Crime Stoppers guarantee
+The Crime Stoppers Promise:

-Your anonymity is 100% guaranteed.
+Your anonymity is 100% promised.
 We are not interested in who you are, only what you know - so the more details you give us the better!
 We really appreciate your time and help.

 Our service is unique and designed to protect your identity, whether you call us at 1-800-222-TIPS (8477), use our P3 Tips Mobile App, or submit via the P3 Tips anonymous online secure form.